-Yes, it's nothing more than chips tossed in salsa and topped with a bunch of garnishes, but that's exactly what makes classic chilaquiles such a classic.
+Yes, chilaquiles are simply chips tossed in salsa and topped with a bunch of garnishes, but that's exactly what makes classic chilaquiles such a Mexican food classic.
 By classic I mean more an old standby than authentic, because, let's be real, I don't know who first created chilaquiles or where they're from -- I just know they should be the official dish of all raucous holidays -- or at least of the afterparty.

 in their skin

 thinly sliced (optional)

 For the salsa: Add onion and garlic to a large dry cast iron skillet or frying pan and cook over medium heat.
 Turn occasionally and cook until everything is well charred.
 Remove from heat and let cool slightly.
 When vegetables are cool to touch, remove the skin from the garlic and onion and trim the ends.

 The salsa can be made up to 2 days ahead of time store refrigerated in an airtight container.